patrickkunka/pointerify/README.md

 When `physics.intertia` is enabled, drag events will continue to be dispatched after the pointer is released, for an amount of time determined by the drag velocity at the time of release, and the specified `physics.friction` value.

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_DRAG` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_DRAG` constant.

 `dragsterpointerup`

 Dispatched from the dragster root element when the primary mouse button is released after being depressed while within the root element, or when a finger leaves contact with the device glass after having made contact while within the root element.

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_UP` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_UP` constant.

 `dragsterpointerstop`

 Dispatched from the dragster root element after the pointer is released (when inertia is disabled), or after the inertial phase of a "swipe" gesture, when the pointer comes to a complete stop as inertia is depleted due to friction (when inertia is enabled).

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_STOP` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_STOP` constant.

 `dragsterpointerinspect`

 Dispatched from the dragster root element when the mouse moves across the root element without any buttons depressed.
 Similar to a "hover" event.

-This event name can also be referenced via the `dragster.Constants.EVENT_POINTER_INSPECT` constant.
+This event name can also be accessed via the `dragster.Constants.EVENT_POINTER_INSPECT` constant.

 `dragsterpointertap`